honghaoz/Ji/README.md

 [![License][mit-badge]][mit-url]
 [![Slack][slack-badge]][slack-url]

-LibXML is a Swift wrapper on libxml2 for parsing XML/HTML.
+XML is a Swift wrapper on libxml2 for parsing XML/HTML.

 ## Features
 - [x] Build XML/HTML Tree and Navigate